UniversalDependencies/docs/_bg-feat/Degree.md

 Degree of comparison is typically an inflectional feature of some [adjectives](u-pos/ADJ) and [adverbs](u-pos/ADV).

+In Bulgarian the comparative and superlative forms are created with the help of the particles `по` / _po_ "more" and `най` / _nay_ "most", which are part of the word and come in preposition, separated by a defice.

 ### `Pos`: positive, first degree

 This is the base form that merely states a quality of something,